peuserrano/peuserrano/README.md

 # Pedro Serrano
 Economist and Data Scientist with strong foundations in statistics, econometrics, and quantitative modeling.
-Background in wealth management and M&A, currently building data-driven applications for financial institutions.

 ## Tech Stack
 Python · SQL · R